ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

    }

    - The field name "type" is REQUIRED and case-sensitive
-   - The value MUST be a valid canonical TypeId string
+   - The value MUST be a valid canonical TypeId string.
+   - The field name "payload" is REQUIRED
+   - no additional top-level fields are allowed for canonical form

+   Alternative representations are NOT considered portable and MUST NOT be relied upon for validation.

+   Implementations MAY accept non-canonical forms in minimal profile, but MUST normalize to canonical form before validation.

 2. Structured literal compatible with a schema that uniquely identifies a TypeId

 If neither is present, the IIP is considered untyped.

-The "payload" field name is recommended but not required, as long as the structure remains unambiguous.

 ## 5. Lifecycle Integration